Account Manipulation: Additional Cloud Roles

 G1015 Scattered Spider

-Scattered Spider has also assigned user access admin roles in order to gain Tenant Root Group management permissions in Azure.[10]
+Scattered Spider has assigned user access admin roles in order to gain Tenant Root Group management permissions in Azure.[10]

 C0024 SolarWinds Compromise